jiachzou/jiachzou.github.io/_pages/about.md

 I develop statistical methods for inference in large dimensional data sets to make better decisions.
 My domain knowledge of financial economics and machine learning informs my methodological work.

 I identify [a new class of multiple testing problems in panel data learning](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4315891), which is broadly applicable.
 In a sequence of follow-up papers, I use this framework for latent graphs learning and change point detection in time-series.
-My current work includes graph neural networks applications in global supply chain, and semi-parametric statistcis for financial market microstructure.
+My current work includes graph neural networks applications in global supply chain, and semi-parametric statistics for financial market microstructure.

 See more in [my research tab](https://jiachzou.github.io//research/).